Lost your AirPods case or earbuds? Here's how to replace them | CNN Underscored

 You’ll pretty much have to go through Apple to replace an individual AirPod, save for a handful of eBay listings.
 However, many of these listings are for refurbished models that may have been worn by someone else, so keep that in mind if you decide to go that route.
 Fortunately, there are a few more options out there for replacing your case and eartips, both from Apple and third parties.

-Finding AirPods Pro ear tip replacements around the web is much easier, with lots of popular options out there like this $12 set that gets you six total pairs or this $25 black foam option that gives you a different look and feel than Apple’s tips offer.
+Finding AirPods Pro ear tip replacements around the web is much easier, with lots of popular options out there, like this $12 set that gets you six total pairs, or this $25 black foam option that gives you a different look and feel from Apple’s tips.

 - Link Dream 12-piece AirPods Pro ear tips set ($11.99; amazon.com)